irhafidz/PeopleFlux/peoplefluxvis.md

 I decided to [re-do all what Choudary already did](https://medium.com/@rschoudhary1999/installing-fiona-on-windows-10-for-keplergl-6af2628b6fc5).

- 1. Fiona has its dependency that stated in its docs/ documentation page:
+ 1. Learning about Fiona reuirement & dependencies Fiona has its dependency that stated in its docs/ documentation page:

 > Fiona requires `Python versions 3.6+`
 > `GDAL version 1.11–3.0.`